 Here is something to ponder regarding the debate on whether to vote or not.
 Why is the Roman Catholic Church pictured as a great harlot "with whom the kings of the earth have committed fornication" (Revelation 17:2)?
 Medieval Europe experienced the union of church and state (professing Christians becoming intertwined with Europe's governments).
 Such a cooperative venture ended up corrupting both of them.
-Do believers think they can get involved in this world's politics without becoming contaminated by it?
+Christians cannot get involved in this worldly politics without becoming corrupted by it.by it?

 Do believers have dual citizenship?

-We are simply not full "citizens" of this world if we really believe that the next life is far more important than this one.
-In addition, if God considers us spiritually to be "legal aliens" in our nations in any sense that becomes literal, not just metaphorical, then we are not full citizens of earthly nations.
+True Christians are not full "citizens" of this evil world if we believe that our life, after death, is undenyably more important than the one we are now living.
+In addition, if God considers us "legal aliens" (at least spiritually) of where we live, then we are not full citizens of the earth.
 A believer's citizenship is in heaven (Philippians 3:20), hence, our national loyalty is strictly secondary to our religious identity as ambassadors for Christ (2Corinthians 5:20).

 How are leaders chosen?